timescale/docs/mst/installation-mst.md

 ## Where to next

-Now that you have your first service up and running, you can check out the [Managed Service for TimescaleDB][mst-docs] section in our documentation, and find out what you can do with it.
+Now that you have your first service up and running, you can check out the [Managed Service for TimescaleDB][mst-docs] section in the documentation, and find out what you can do with it.

-If you want to work through some tutorials to help you get up and running with TimescaleDB and time-series data, check out our [tutorials][tutorials] section.
+If you want to work through some tutorials to help you get up and running with TimescaleDB and time-series data, check out the [tutorials][tutorials] section.

 You can always [contact us][contact] if you need help working something out, or if you want to have a chat.